vshn/k8ify/README.md

 ## Mode of Operation

-`k8ify` takes compose files in the current working directory and converts them to Kubernetes manfests.
+`k8ify` takes Compose files in the current working directory and converts them to Kubernetes manfests.
 The manifests are written to the `manifests` directory.

 ### Command Line Arguments